 A rough angular surface such as in crushed aggregates will increase the bond strengths.

+As the maximum size of aggregate is increased for a given slump, the water and cement content per cubic meter of concrete are decreased.
 The larger the coarse aggregate proportion is in the total mix, the lesser is the cement needed due to the lesser surface area compared to smaller aggregates.
 However, workability is affected and the mix becomes harsher with increasing aggregate size.

 Flat elongated and angular shapes require more water to produce workable concrete.
 Hence, cement demand is increased to maintain the same WC ratio.